Fourier-Mukai partners of abelian varieties and K3 surfaces in positive and mixed characteristics: Abelian variety case

-Then, there is a sub-abelian variety $i:Y\inj X$, a rational point $x\in X(L)$, a simple semi-homogeneous vector bundle $V$ on $Y$, and an integer $r$ such that $F\iso (t_x)_*i_*V[r]$, where $t_x:X\longrightarrow X$ is the translation map by $x$. \end{Prop} The proof of this result appears to use the characteristic assumption in several places (cf.\ \cite[3.9, 6.1, 6.2]{DO}), but as \cite[1.3]{DO} suggests, the proof can be adopted to positive characteristics, except the step \cite[6.1]{DO}.
-For our purposes, we will use a variant of their result which works in any characteristics.
+Finally, if $B$ is a sub-abelian variety of $A,$ then $B\times (A/B) $ and $A$ are isogenous.
+Since the Newton polygon of $A$ is the same as the Newton polygon of $B\times (A/B)$, $B$ must be ordinary (resp.\ supersingular) in order for $A$ to be ordinary (resp.\ supersingular). \end{proof} The key ingredient for Theorem \ref{MainLift} in the abelian variety case is the classification of point objects on abelian varieties.
+This classification is a variant of the following result in characteristic $0$: \begin{Prop}[{\cite[Theorem 1.1]{DO}} over an algebraically closed field] Let $L$ be an algebraically closed field of characteristic 0, and let $X$ be an abelian variety over $L$ of dimension $d$.
+Let $F\in\Dbcoh(X)$ be an object.
+Then, the following conditions are equivalent: \begin{enumerate} \item $ \Ext^{<0}(F,F)=0,\quad \Ext^0(F,F)=L,\quad\dim \Ext^1(F,F)\leq d. $ \item There is a sub-abelian variety $i:Y\inj X$, a rational point $x\in X(L)$, a simple semi-homogeneous vector bundle $V$ on $Y$, and an integer $r$ such that $F\iso (t_x)_*i_*V[r]$, where $t_x:X\longrightarrow X$ is the translation map by $x$. \end{enumerate} \end{Prop} In our variant of this result, the condition $\dim \Ext^1(F,F)\leq d$ will be replaced by a condition on the dimension of a certain group scheme, which we will construct now.
 Let $L$ be an algebraically closed field of any characteristic, and let $X$ be an abelian variety over $L$ of dimension $d$.
 Let $s\Dcal$ be the moduli stack of simple relatively perfect universally gluable complexes for the morphism $X\longrightarrow \Spec L$.
 This is an algebraic stack quasi-separated and locally of finite type over $L$ (\cite{Lie}, \cite[\href{https://stacks.math.columbia.edu/tag/0DPX}{Tag 0DPX}]{stacks-project}), and it's a $\multGpSch$-gerbe over the coarse space $sD$ which is an algebraic space quasi-separated and locally of finite type over $L$ (\cite[Corollaire 10.8]{CA}).
 Given a simple gluable complex $F\in\Dbcoh(X)$, it defines an $L$-point $[F]:\Spec L\longrightarrow s\Dcal$, or an $L$-point $[F]:\Spec L\longrightarrow sD$.
 Similarly to \cite[5.8]{DO}, we consider the action map of $X\times_L\widehat{X}$ on $sD$ denoted as $\mu_F:X\times_L\widehat{X}\longrightarrow sD$ which acts on the $L$-points as $(x,L)\mapsto (t_x^*F)\tens L$.
 We define the stabilizer $S_F$ by the cartesian square: